Chefs Notes

 Delicious Peanut Butter Black Bean Soup - You're Going To Love It

-Looking for a hearty and flavorful soup that’s a little out of the ordinary?
+Looking for a hearty and flavourful soup that's a little out of the ordinary?
 Look no further than this Peanut Butter Black Bean Soup recipe.
 While black bean soup is a staple of Southwestern US and Mexican cuisine, this recipe takes inspiration from various African cuisines to create a unique and satisfying dish.
-The combination of savoury black beans and rich, nutty peanut butter results in a flavour that’s both familiar and unexpected.
-In this post, we’ll show you step-by-step how to make this delicious and easy-to-prepare soup so that you can enjoy it in the comfort of your own home.
-Let’s get started!
+The combination of savoury black beans and rich, nutty peanut butter results in a flavour that's both familiar and unexpected.
+In this post, we'll show you step-by-step how to make this delicious and easy-to-prepare soup so that you can enjoy it in the comfort of your own home.

 Black Bean Soup Ingredients

-If you’re looking for a flavorful and satisfying soup, the ingredients in this Peanut Butter Black Bean Soup are sure to hit the spot.
+If you're looking for a flavourful and satisfying soup, the ingredients in this Peanut Butter Black Bean Soup are sure to hit the spot.
 The soup starts with a base of diced onion, minced garlic, grated ginger, and tomato paste, which create the foundational flavours and aromas that make this soup so delicious.
 The addition of diced potato and sweet potato adds substance to the soup while also providing a touch of natural sweetness that balances out the savoury ingredients.
 Diced red and green bell peppers also play a key role in providing flavour and texture to the soup.

 Of course, the star ingredient of this recipe is the black beans.
 Not only do they add protein and essential nutrients, but they also provide a meaty texture that helps make this soup more filling and satisfying.
 For the broth, you can use chicken stock or water - both work well, and the choice is up to you.
 Finally, a bit of brown sugar and peanut butter add the perfect finishing touch to the soup, creating a rich and complex flavour that's sure to delight your taste buds.